t-benze/inkstain/project-docs/architecture.md

 - **NX**: Tooling to support a monorepo structure, improve build times, and manage the linking of library dependencies in an Integrated Repos manner.
 - **Monorepo**: A strategy for organizing the project that houses both the client-side and server-side code in a single repository for easier management and cross-dependency integration.

+# Solution Details

+## Meta Data

+Each document is associated with a meta.json file that stores its meta data.
+This section defines the legitimate schema of the meta data.

+- mimetype: the media type of the document
+- tags: for document tagging
+- attributes: document attributes